Are You For Real?

 - Have students share their findings.

-- As a whole group, use the provided PowerPoint presentation “Are you for Real?” with the Pacific Northwest Tree Octopus site as an example.
+- As a whole group, use the provided slide presentation “Are you for Real?” with the Pacific Northwest Tree Octopus site as an example.

 - Go through the slide show and then demonstrate with the Tree Octopus site.
 For example, hover over links (FAQ) to demonstrate the domain is the same for many links, meaning it was created by the same group.
 Make sure to talk about using your common sense as a guide as well.